-- if you need to adjust to short-term, one-off financial circumstances
+- you need to adjust to short-term, one-off financial circumstances

-- if you are going through difficult one-off events that affect their finances
+- you are going through difficult one-off events that affect their finances

-- prevent you from going through exceptional hardship
+- you need help to prevent you from going through exceptional hardship

 The main features of the fund are that: